A's for your Q's

 Do you direct bill insurance companies?

-Most insurance companies in Canada cover all or at least a portion of the cost for Acupuncture treatments by a Registered Doctor of Acupuncturist (DrAc), like myself.
+Most insurance companies in Canada cover all or at least a portion of the cost for Acupuncture treatments by an Alberta Registered Doctor of Acupuncture (DrAc), like myself.
 At the time of your visit, we can Direct Bill your insurance provider to learn if your treatment will be covered and to what extent.
-However, we won’t be able to determine how much money you are allotted for treatments.
-If your insurance company does not cover Acupuncture, you are responsible to pay the cost of treatments at time of service.
+However, we will not be able to determine how much money you are allotted for treatments.
+If your insurance company does not cover Acupuncture services, you are responsible to pay the cost of treatments at time of service.
 My advice is to call your insurance provider prior to your visit to be sure of coverage.